cszach/linux-cli-guide/book/chapter01.md

 like Windows.
 This means that a folder can contain files, as well as other folders, and those folders can contain more files and folders. <a name="root-dir">
-All accessible files and folders in a GNU/Linux system is stored in a folder, and this folder is called the root folder, denoted "/".</a> The below graph illustrates a small part of a file system on a typical GNU/Linux machine, according to the hierarchy.
+All accessible files and folders in a GNU/Linux system is stored in a folder, and this folder is called the **root folder**, denoted "/".</a> The below graph illustrates a small part of a file system on a typical GNU/Linux machine, according to the hierarchy.

 ![File system hierarchy illustration](../img/fsh.png) **Figure 1.1** Each folder can contain other folders and files.
 Thus this system